NomadCoder101/ShoppingSite/README.md

 Followed by more features .

-Feel Free to leave me a msg and let me know what features you might be interested in and i will do my best ot add them .
+Feel Free to leave me a msg and let me know what features you might be interested in and i will do my best to add them .